matloff/TidyverseSkeptic/README.md

 ### RStudio's role in R, an open source project

+* Any economist -- or just plain common sense -- will tell you that RStudio's status as a moneyed commercial entity in a free, open source project is bound to have profound changes on that project.

 * The dominance of the commercial entity RStudio in an open-source project is key:  **It is NOT the case that Tidyverse rose to prominence due to sheer quality in a free market of ideas.**  Instead,